 General property taxation is the single most important source of revenue for local governments.
-Each year, after setting the budget, Council must project the net amount of funds required through property taxes to support local services.
 The general municipal tax rate, together with the assessed value and classification (property use – i.e., residential, commercial, industry, farm etc.) of the taxable property, determines the taxation for each property.

 The Assessed value of a property is determined by BC Assessment.
 BC Assessment is a provincial Crown corporation, governed by a Board of Directors and accountable to the Minister of Community, Sport and Cultural Development.
-The Assessment Act mandates BC Assessment to accurately value and classify all properties in British Columbia, producing assessments that are fair, equitable and uniform.
-There are nearly 2 million properties in the province valued at more than $1 trillion.
-Each year BC Assessment provides a tool called e-valueBC which allows property owners to compare assessment values online.
-A link to this tool can be found HERE.
+BC Assessment provides a tool called e-valueBC which allows property owners to compare assessment values online.

-Once the annual Tax Rate Bylaw has been adopted by council Property Tax notices are generated and mailed out (usually the last couple of weeks in May).
+Property Tax notices are generated and mailed out, usually the last couple of weeks in May.
 The due date for Property Tax payments is the first business day after the holiday in July.
 Any outstanding tax balance after this date will have a 10 per cent penalty assessed.
-The current Annual Tax Rate Bylaw can be found using our Bylaw search
+The current Annual Tax Rate Bylaw can be found using our Bylaw search.